Jure Zdovc: Clubs

 Zdovc first worked as a basketball coach in the 1997–98 season, with Comet Slovenske Konjice, where he worked as an assistant.
 That was still during his active playing career, but during a time in which he was not playing, due to a long-term injury that he suffered while he was playing with the Turkish Super League club Tofaş.
 After he retired from playing professional club basketball in 2003, Zdovc started his full-time basketball coaching career as the head coach of the Croatian Premier League club Split Croatia.
 He stayed the head coach of Split Croatia until 2004, and led the team to a first-place finish in the Croatian Cup.
 In the 2006–07 season, he was the sports director of Union Olimpija.

 Zdovc also won the Bosnia and Herzegovina League championship with Bosna in 2008.
 In 2009, he won the Slovenian Premier League championship with Union Olimpija.
 Zdovc also won the Slovenian Cup title three times in a row with Union Olimpija, in the years 2009, 2010, and 2011.
 He also led Union Olimpija to the top Top-16 stage of the EuroLeague's 2010–11 season.

 Zdovc was named the EuroCup Coach of the Year in 2012.
 On 20 December 2015, he signed a three-year contract with the Greek Basket League club AEK Athens.
 He was dismissed in the role by AEK Athens, in March 2017, after his team lost a 2016–17 FIBA Champions League game against the French Pro A League club AS Monaco.

 On 14 June 2017, Zdovc was named as the head coach of the Croatian club Cedevita Zagreb, as he replaced Veljko Mršić in that role.
 He was later sacked by the club on 6 June 2018.

-On 7 May 2020, Zdovc signed on to be the head coach of the Metropolitans 92 of the French LNB Pro A. Zdovc worked with Žalgiris Kaunas in the 2021-2022 season, though had a very tumultuous season, resigning in April.
+On 7 May 2020, Zdovc signed on to be the head coach of the Metropolitans 92 of the French LNB Pro A. Zdovc worked with Žalgiris Kaunas in the 2021–2022 season, though had a very tumultuous season, resigning in April.
 With Žalgiris, Zdovc won the 2022 King Mindaugas Cup.

+On 7 July 2023 he signed with Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
+On 16 January 2024 Zdovc and Bursaspor parted ways.